 When to Apply

-The NOAA Chesapeake Bay Office will announce future funding opportunities for the NOAA Chesapeake Bay Watershed Education and Training Program on its website.
+Generally, opportunities are announced in early winter, and applications are due in late winter.
+Decisions are announced in summer.
+The NOAA Chesapeake Bay Office will announce future funding opportunities for the NOAA Chesapeake Bay Watershed Education and Training Program